xuanwang91/xuanwang91.github.io/_pages/about.md

 ## Prospective Students

-My lab at Virginia Tech has openings for **PhD/MS students, Postdoc researchers**, and research internship opportunities for **undergraduate and master’s students**.
+My lab at Virginia Tech has openings for **PhD/MS students, Postdoc researchers**, and research internship opportunities for **undergraduate students**.

 We are interested in students with strong backgrounds in <span style="color:blue">machine learning, deep learning, large language models, and systems for AI</span>.
 Prior experience in areas such as <span style="color:blue">efficient training/inference, multimodal learning, or agent-based systems</span> is a plus.